Sparkierkan7/more_explosives_mod/README.md

   - Different types of fireworks.
   - A new tear of explosives.
 Maybe something similar to nitroglycerin instead of gunpowder.
-  - All colors of smoke bombs
+  - All colors of smoke bombs.
-  - napalm like bomb
+  - napalm like bomb.

 # Bugs

-  - On servers or lan servers some particles are not visible
+  - On servers or lan servers some particles are not visible.
-  - Method of spawning particles is horrible
+  - Method of spawning particles is horrible.